 Other instruction-related costs are those that are not specifically identified elsewhere in the report, but which form part of the overall spending classified as Instruction.
 It is common practice to combine the spending reported under the Staff Development, Supplies and Services category with the Fees, Contractual and Rentals category.
-Combining the categories recognizes that the budget traditionally does not align with the ultimate reporting of costs.
+Combining the categories recognizes that the approved budget traditionally does not align with the ultimate reporting of costs as a result of in-year decisions and their categorization for Ministry reporting purposes.